What is Micardis?

 Stop using Micardis and tell your doctor right away if you become pregnant.
 Telmisartan can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.

-If you have diabetes, do not use Micardis together with any medication that contains aliskiren (Amturnide, Tekturna, Tekamlo, Valturna).
+If you have diabetes, do not take Micardis with any medicine that contains aliskiren (a blood pressure medicine e.g. Amturnide, Tekturna, Tekamlo, Valturna).

 In rare cases, Micardis can cause a condition that results in the breakdown of skeletal muscle tissue, leading to kidney failure.
 Call your doctor right away if you have unexplained muscle pain, tenderness, or weakness especially if you also have fever, unusual tiredness, and dark colored urine.